Rchungye/ExpiryPal/README.md

     ```sh
     cd .\fe\
     ```
-- Create a `.env` file in the root directory with the following structure:
+- Create a `.env` file in the root FE directory with the following structure:
     ```sh
     VITE_BE_URL=your_backend_url_here
     # Replace the URL with the one generated when running the backend.